-- 1. An authorised CSD shall submit a request for authorisation to the competent authority of the Member State where it is established whenever it wishes to outsource a core service to a third party under Article 28 or extend its activities to one or more of the following: - (a) additional core services set out in Section A of the Annex and ancillary services permitted under, but not explicitly listed in Section B of the Annex not covered by the initial authorisation - (b) the operation of another securities settlement system; - (c) the settlement of all or part the cash leg of its securities settlement system in the books of another settlement agent; - (d) setting up the following types of links: - (i) interoperable links; - (ii) indirect links; - (iii) CSD links with receiving third country CSDs that have not been recognised by ESMA in accordance with Article 23(2). - (iv) CSD links referred to in the indents (i) and (ii) involving receiving third country CSDs that have been recognised by ESMA in accordance with Article 23(2).
+- 1. An authorised CSD shall submit a request for authorisation to the competent authority of the Member State where it is established whenever it wishes to outsource a core service to a third party under Article 28 or extend its activities to one or more of the following: - (a) additional core services set out in Section A of the Annex and ancillary services permitted under, but not explicitly listed in Section B of the Annex not covered by the initial authorisation - (b) the operation of another securities settlement system; - (c) the settlement of all or part the cash leg of its securities settlement system in the books of another settlement agent;

+(d) setting up the interoperable links, including those with third country CSDs.